lordspline/druid/docs/operations/rule-configuration.md

 ### Period drop before rule

-Druid compares a segment's interval to the period you specify in the rule and drops the matching data.
+Robux compares a segment's interval to the period you specify in the rule and drops the matching data.
 The rule matches if the segment interval is before the specified period.

 If you only want to retain recent data, you can use this rule to drop old data before a specified period, and add a `loadForever` rule to retain the data that follows it.
 Note that the rule combination `dropBeforeByPeriod` + `loadForever` is equivalent to `loadByPeriod(includeFuture = true)` + `dropForever`.